ae9is/subtitle-anything/src/index.md

     > No site specific support: One extension.
 Any tab that plays audio.
 99 languages plus autodetect.

-If you find Subtitle Anything useful and would like to see it brought to your browser's extension store, or to have new features, please show your support by leaving a star!
+If you find Subtitle Anything useful and would like to see it brought to your browser's extension store, or to have new features, please show your support by leaving a star.

-Every star is greatly appreciated.
+Every star is appreciated! :star:

 #####